-S Corporations.
-S Corporations are corporations that elect to pass corporate income, losses, deductions, and credits through their shareholders for federal tax purposes.
-Shareholders of S corporations report the flow-through of income and losses on their personal tax returns and are assessed tax at their individual income tax rates.

-S Corporations are disclosed in the same manner as businesses actively engaged in a trade or business.
-You must provide the name of the corporation, briefly describe the nature of its activities, and state its geographic location (city and state) in Block A of Schedule A.
+Corporations.
+S Corporations corporations that elect to pass corporate income, losses, deductions, and credits through their shareholders for federal tax purposes.
+Shareholders of S corporations report the flowthrough of income and losses on their personal tax returns and are assessed tax at their individual income tax rates.
+S Corporations are disclosed in the same manner as ownership interests in privately-held partnerships, corporations, and other business entities.
+That is, if an S Corporation is actively engaged in a trade or business, you must provide the name of the corporation, briefly describe the nature of its activities, and state its geographic location (city and state) in Block A of Schedule A (see page 22).